AdamWaldie/Arma3ModstingGenerator/README.md

 I provide a downloadable Python version, as well as a web app version for ease of use.

-If you set up your server to save the mod folder as the workshop ID of the mod, you can also use this tool to generate a mod load order comptabale with that setup for quick, repeatable access.
+If you set up your server to save the mod folder as the workshop ID of the mod, you can also use this tool to generate a mod load order compatable with that setup for quick, repeatable access.

 This stops the random folder rename bullshit commonly associated with A3 modding.